microsoft/WhatTheHack/040-JavaOnAppService/Student/challenge-00.md

 ## Description

+Unpack the `spring-petclinic.zip` that's provided to you by your coach into a folder on your machine.
-Examine the `spring-petclinic` project which is a slightly modified version of the quintessential Spring Boot petclinic application.
+Examine the code base which is a slightly modified version of the quintessential Spring Boot petclinic application.
 Run things locally, browse the application.

 ## Success Criteria